-Pressure was plotted adult at 5 minute into hours.
-Note that pres about equal time about the steady daytime le pattern suggests, not setpoint, but rather r to rising and falling trace, systolic; lower Redrawn from Beva • The homeostasis model cannot explain essential hypertension because it attributes all pathology to a "defect" - to something "broken".
-But the allostasis model suggests that there is no defect.
-More parsimoniously, it proposes that hypertension emerges as the concerted response of multiple neural effectors to prediction of a need for vigilance (Figure 4).
-When this prediction is sustained, all the effectors, both somatic and neural, adapt progressively to life at high pressure.
-The adaptations all seem entirely explicable from our general knowledge of signaling and regulation (Figure 5).
-Although the endpoint may be tragic (Figures 7, 11), every step along the path seems perfectly "appropriate".
+- The homeostasis model cannot explain essential hypertension because it attributes all pathology to a "defect" to something "broken". - On the other hand the allostasis model suggests that there is no defect. - More parsimoniously, it proposes that hypertension emerges as the concerted response of multiple neural effectors to prediction of a need for vigilance - When this prediction is sustained, all the effectors, both somatic and neural, adapt progressively to life at high pressure.
+The adaptations all seem entirely explicable from our general knowledge of signaling and regulation (Figure 5). - Although the endpoint may be tragic (Figures 7, 11), every step along the path seems perfectly "appropriate". - See Sterling, Peter.